 Boah, that’s some good German slang

 Even when you’re just starting out learning a language, getting a few slang words in there will make you sound more like a local.
-Plus knowing what the words mean, even if getting them into your own chat is too hard, will win you points.
+Plus knowing what the words mean, even if getting them into conversation is too hard, will win you points.

 Ding ding ding!